Boon67/ClearBladeEdgeDeploymentScript/README.md

 ### Requires the following items to be entered:
-*Edge Cookie:* Identifier to the system as the unique edge *Edge Name/ID:* Name of the edge to be deployed *Parent System:* Parent System Identifier
+*Edge Cookie:* Identifier to the system as the unique edge

+*Edge Name/ID:* Name of the edge to be deployed

+*Parent System:* Parent System Identifier

-*Platform URL:* Hostname for the Platform.
+*Platform FQDN:* Hostname for the Platform.
 Can be an IP address.
-Do not include http or https
+Do not include http or https (i.e. server.host.com)

 ### Execution Details
 Needs to be Run with root or sudo privileges